 1. Testing a Drug

 The binomial distribution is prominently used in the field of drugs and medicine.
 Whenever a new drug is invented to cure a particular disease, the effectiveness of the drug can be represented by two outcomes, i.e., whether the drug cures the disease or it does not.
 Also, the side effects of the drug can be measured in a similar manner.
 Either the drug causes side effects or it does not.
-Since the experiment has two possible results, i.e., a success or a failure, it can be represented with the help of binomial distribution.
+Since the experiment has two possible results, i.e., success and failure, it can be represented with the help of binomial distribution.

 2. Participating in a Lucky Draw

-If you participate in a lucky draw contest, there exist two possible outcomes, i.e., you either win the contest or you lose the contest.
+If you participate in a lucky draw contest, there exist two possible outcomes, i.e., you either win the contest or lose the contest.
 Hence, one can easily express the probability of such an event as success or failure with the help of binomial distribution.

 3. Estimate the Number of Fraudulent Transactions